pip-services/pip-services-docs/content/en/python/commons/config/config_params.md

 linkTitle: "ConfigParams"
 gitUrl: "https://github.com/pip-services3-python/pip-services3-commons-python"
 description: >
     Contains a key-value map with configuration parameters.

+---
+## Description
-123 All values stored as strings and can be serialized as JSON or string forms.
+All values stored as strings and can be serialized as JSON or string forms.
     When retrieved the values can be automatically converted on read using GetAsXXX methods.